Travelport-Ukraine/tcp-api-docs/faq.md

 ### 1. How long data is being kept in cache? {#1}

 Cache data is stored for a year from a day it was received, though it could be updated by cheaper result \(in case of Historical cache\) or more fresh result \(in other cases\).
 Meanwhile, any result data set returned by our API will be accompanied by the _age of the data_.
-So you can see how long ago \(in milliseconds\) this data were processed on Travelport servers.
+So you can see how long ago \(in milliseconds\) this data was processed on Travelport servers.
 Depending on your strategy and based on this figure your algorithm can decide if it can rely on this particular data set or it is outdated for your purposes.

 ### 2. Is cache data accuracy dependent on point of sale? {#2}

-Cache data accuracy depends on data volume and Travelport market share for particular market.
+Cache data accuracy depends on data volume and Travelport market share for a particular market.

-### 3. When data in cache is being refreshed? {#3}
+### 3.When cached data is being refreshed? {#3}

-Cache data is being refreshed each time we receive search results from Travelport for particular point of sale and search query.
-In vast majority of cases it takes less then a second after shopping was done.
+Cache data is being refreshed each time we receive search results from Travelport for aparticular point of sale and search query.

-Our data warehouse is updates instantly with each incoming search result from Travelport.
+Our data warehouse  updates instantly with each incoming search result from Travelport.
 So practically data updates thousands time in a second to ensure that you'll always have an access to the most up to date and fresh information.
-Meanwhile, in all can see an age of each particular search result in `recordAgeInMs` field.
+Meanwhile, in all can see an age of each particular search result `recordAgeInMs` field.
 This field shows you a how many milliseconds passed from the moment, when data has been received from Travelport servers.

 ### 4. How many RPS eStreaming API could handle? {#4}